lathi712/Terraform/GKE_Terraform/README.md

 Steps
 Note: sa.json should be replaced with the actual json you are going to use

-Initialize terraform for the first time terraform init
+Initialize terraform for the first time<br />
+terraform init

-Check what terraform is going to create terraform plan
+Check what terraform is going to create<br />
+terraform plan

-Apply to execute the plan
+Apply to execute the plan<br />
 terraform apply

-Connect to cluster
+Connect to cluster<br />
 	gcloud container clusters get-credentials <cluster_name> --zone <zone> --project <project>

-Eg: gcloud container clusters get-credentials test --zone us-central1-a --project sodium-ray-273902å
+Eg: gcloud container clusters get-credentials test --zone us-central1-a --project sodium-ray-273902å <br />

-kubectl get ns
+kubectl get ns<br />
 kubectl get po -n kube-system